miklosme/papers/src/app/home.md

+# Daily Digest (February 10, 2025)

+Hold onto your neural networks, AI enthusiasts!
+We've got a fresh batch of multi-agent madness that's sure to get your algorithms firing.
+Let's dive into the latest breakthroughs in cooperative AI:

+First up, we're tackling the safety dance of multi-agent systems with [DGPPO](https://papers.miklos.dev/2502.03640).
+This new framework is like a safety net for your AI circus, simultaneously learning a discrete graph Control Barrier Function and a high-performance safe policy.
+It's juggling unknown dynamics, partial observability, and changing neighborhoods with the grace of a digital acrobat.
+The result?
+Policies that nail task performance while keeping safety rates sky-high across various environments.

+But wait, there's more!
+If you've been struggling with sparse rewards in cooperative multi-agent RL, [TAR²](https://papers.miklos.dev/2502.04864) is here to save the day.
+This Temporal-Agent Reward Redistribution method is like a financial advisor for your AI team, breaking down those elusive global rewards into agent-specific, time-step-specific components.
+It's preserving optimal policies while turbocharging learning speed and final performance.
+SMACLite and Google Research Football players, take note!

+Now, let's shift gears to the world of traffic.
+Forget everything you knew about congestion!
+[Synergistic Traffic Assignment](https://papers.miklos.dev/2502.04343) (STA) is flipping the script on road costs.
+In this brave new world, more users mean lower costs per traveler.
+It's like a digital carpool lane that actually works!
+The best part?
+STA reaches equilibrium faster than you can say "rush hour," making it perfect for real-time transportation optimization.

+Finally, we're zooming out to the big picture of AI coexistence.
+How do we ensure our digital denizens play nice in the sandbox of reality?
+A groundbreaking paper calls for a [fundamental rethinking](https://papers.miklos.dev/2502.04388) of multi-agent frameworks.
+We're talking dynamic objectives, evolving relationships, and context-aware decision-making.
+It's time to move beyond static rules and embrace the messy, beautiful chaos of emergent cooperation.

+That's all for now, AI aficionados!
+Keep your models learning and your agents cooperating.
+Until next time, this is your AI digest, signing off!

 # Daily Digest (February 8, 2025)

 Attention all AI enthusiasts!
 We've got a treasure trove of cutting-edge research to dive into today.
 Let's kick things off with a game-changer in the world of multi-agent LLMs.